-Certainly, in lower water level years it was much easier to distinguish the boundaries between vegetation zones.
-This year, we undertook additional sampling along transects of increasing depth to determine whether the invertebrate and fish assemblages more closely reflect former associations with plant zones or with the current water depths at which the plant zones were previously found.
-This project is forming the basis of an M.Sc. thesis.
+Certainly, in lower water level years it was much easier to distinguish the boundaries between vegetation zones. in 2017, we undertook additional sampling along transects of increasing depth to determine whether the invertebrate and fish assemblages more closely reflect former associations with plant zones or with the current water depths at which the plant zones were previously found.
+This project formed the basis of Danielle Gunsch's M.Sc. thesis (University of Windsor 2019).
+Sampling along wet meadow transects extending from 30 cm to over 1 m in 10 pairs of wetlands, she found that the duration of hypoxia over the course of a day and associated habitat use by fishes broadly corresponded with water depth.
+Although she detected significant differences in macroinvertebrate community composition along depth transects, among-wetland variation in invertebrate composition was significantly greater than withinwetland variation.
+Her findings corroborate the validity of the CWM sampling design of collecting samples within vegetation zones of each wetland without needing to consider water depth or time of sampling during a day.